-1. Please indicate your preference for the following:

-$\hfill\square$ Option 1 - mandatory de-sexing by three months of age, unless an exemption applies.

-□ Option 2 - mandatory de-sexing six months of age, unless an exemption applies.

-Another age - please specify: Minimum age of 12 months

-Please provide reasons for your preference:

-I do not believe in mandatory sterilisation.
-Each breed has individual needs and growth patterns.
-Advice from the breeder and veterinary professionals should be sought before sterilisation.

-2. If you have a de-sexed dog, at what age was it de-sexed?
+Questions - Ali 1.
+Please indicate your preference for the following: ☐ Option 1 - mandatory de-sexing by three months of age, unless an exemption applies. ☐ Option 2 - mandatory de-sexing six months of age, unless an exemption applies. ☒ Another age - please specify: I do not believe in mandatory sterilisationIf a dog needs to be sterilised it should be at a time and age suitable for the type of dog and the circumstances with advice from a Vet and a breeder.
+It should be for the health and welfare of the dog a minimum of 12 months Please provide reasons for your preference: 2.
+If you have a de-sexed dog, at what age was it de-sexed?
+I don't believe in mandatory sterilisation and only do so with large breeds on medical grounds.